-Addiction types are varied and range from drugs like cocaine, substances like alcohol and behaviors such as gambling.
-Some addictions are very clear and specified by the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR).
-Other addictions have been identified by professionals as addictive while others argue against it.
-An example of this can be marijuana which isn’t considered as addictive in the traditional sense, but people can become dependent on it.
+Addiction types range from substances like cocaine and alcohol to behaviors such as gambling.
+Some addictions are very clear and diagnosable.
+Other types of substance abuse and behaviors have been identified by professionals as problematic, while others argue against it.
+Marijuana, which isn’t considered addictive in the traditional sense, can cause dependency.

 The Many Types of Addiction

 Most people consider substances like alcohol or narcotics like cocaine when the word “addiction” comes up.
 Addiction has a larger spectrum than most people realize.
 There are substances and behavioral addictions that aren’t recognized by the public, including an addiction to getting plastic surgery, seeking out pain, or prescription sleeping pills.
 Even activities that are supposed to be good for you can have a negative impact on your life, such as working out or spirituality.